Publisher growth tactics for election season | WEBINAR

 What Is a Paywall Solution?

 A paywall solution is a monetization strategy where a publisher restricts access to certain premium content on their site, requiring either a subscription or some other monetary transaction before granting access.
-Some developers have designed software to help automate the process of integrating paywalls onto publisher websites.
+Some developers have designed software to help automate integrating paywalls onto publisher websites.

 What Is a Paywalled Site?

-A paywalled site restricts the access of premium content to users behind a subscription or other monetary transaction.
+A paywalled site restricts access to premium content to users behind a subscription or other monetary transaction.
 A site that displays a voluntary contribution wall before viewing content is also considered paywalled.

 Is Putting Up a Paywall a Good Strategy for Publishers?